jmarine/wgs/README.md

 About
 -----

-This repository provides [WAMP](http://wamp.ws/spec) services, and enables the development of new RPCs in Java language.
+This repository implements the [WebSocket Application Messaging Protocol (WAMP)](http://wamp.ws/spec) specification, and enables development of new RPCs in Java language.

-It also implements the following services:
+It also provides the following services:
 * Game services (WSG): with user registration/authentication and group joining/communications for multi-player online games.